 Salsa is one of those things that tastes wonderful with breakfast, lunch, or dinner.

-But homemade salsa is surprisingly easy to make.
+Homemade salsa is actually very easy to make.

-If cooked, they can be boiled, roasted in the oven or pan roasted (here’s an example of a boiled version; “Salsa Verde (Green Salsa)“).
+They can be boiled, roasted in the oven or pan roasted.

 In this recipe, the tomatillos and peppers are charred in a pan just like Mexican restaurants make it.

 The more charred, the better the flavor is.

-Onion, lime juice and salt are added to the mix and after the ingredients are blended together in a food processor, it’s time to dig in.
+Onion, lime juice and salt are added to the mix and after the ingredients are blended together in a blender, and then it’s time to dig in.

 Tomatillos, long green chile peppers (Anaheim chili peppers), jalapeno pepper (or Serrano peppers if more heat is preferred), onion, fresh lime juice, water and salt